EU agrees plan to cap use of food-based biofuels

-LUXEMBOURG (Reuters) - EU energy ministers agreed on Friday to limit production of biofuels made from food crops, responding to criticism they stoke inflation and do more environmental harm than good.
+LUXEMBOURG, June 13 (Reuters) - EU energy ministers agreed a deal on Friday to limit production of biofuels made from food crops, responding to criticism these stoke inflation and do more environmental harm than good.

-The ministers’ endorsement of a compromise deal overcomes a stalemate hit late last year, when European Union governments failed to agree on a proposed 5 percent cap on the use of biofuels based on crops such as maize or rapeseed.
+The ministers’ endorsement of a new compromise overcomes a stalemate hit late last year when European Union governments failed to agree on a proposed 5 percent cap on the use of biofuels based on crops such as maize or rapeseed.

-Friday’s agreement would set a 7 percent limit on food-based biofuels in transport fuel.
+Friday’s deal would set a 7 percent limit on the use of food-based biofuels in transport fuel.

-It still needs the approval of the newly-elected European Parliament, expected to begin considering it later this year.
+The new deal must now be considered by the newly-elected European Parliament.

 “We think this proposal is much better than nothing,” European Energy Commissioner Guenther Oettinger told the Luxembourg meeting of ministers.